Review & Release History of Liquid Death Fruity Pebbles, Ritz Spicy Queso, & More

 In terms of texture, it’s thin and has a snappy crunch.
 At the same time, interestingly, there are many embedded fruit pieces that also give it the tiniest crunches too—I did expect it to have a gooey filling instead (which I think would be better), but this is satisfying enough.

-Personally, I would still just prefer something less dark and more sweet.
+Personally, I would still just prefer something less dark and sweeter.
 I guess these bars aren’t really my jam (haha, get it?!).

 Release Date